2-dimensional Lawvere theories, commutativity, and higher Day convolution: Prelude: 1-dimensional case

 For example, for a model $\X\colon \T\to \Set$, $X:=\X(1)$, $\X(u)$ just picks an object in $u_X\in X$.
 Unitality of $\alpha$ then implies that for any $x\in X$, we get that $\X(\alpha)(u_X,\cdots,x,\cdots,u_X)=x.$

 \begin{example} Consider the Lawvere theory for commutative rings.
-Then the binary maps $a,m\colon 2\to 1$ of addition and multiplication are unital, each with a different unit.
+Then the binary maps $a,m\colon 2\to 1$ modeling addition and multiplication are unital, each with a different unit.
 Therefore, by Lemma \ref{lemma: unitality}, this theory cannot be commutative. \end{example}

 \begin{lemma} Let $\T$ be a commutative Lawvere theory and suppose that $\alpha,\beta\colon n\to 1$, $n>1$, are unital maps with the same unit $u$.
 Then $\alpha=\beta$. \end{lemma}